Analysis | The 11 most logical picks for Joe Biden’s vice president, ranked

-Below is our list of the 11 most logical picks for Biden’s VP, ranked.
+Below is our list of the 11 most logical picks for Biden’s vice president, ranked.
 As a reminder, Biden has already said he would pick a woman, which narrows the list of possibilities.

 11. Karen Bass: We just learned the California congresswoman is being vetted by the Biden campaign.
-And that makes sense: Not only is she the current chairwoman of the Congressional Black Caucus, but she’s a former speaker of the California State Assembly — the first black woman to hold such a role in any state.
+And that makes sense: Not only is she the chairwoman of the Congressional Black Caucus, but she’s a former speaker of the California State Assembly — the first black woman to hold such a role in any state.
 She won’t add anything to the ticket in terms of regional appeal or youth (she’s 66), but if Biden is looking for a governing partner, as Barack Obama did 12 years ago with him, Bass makes a lot of sense.
-Just as notably, she has a long political history that includes pushing for policing reforms as far back as the 1970s.
+Just as notably, she has a long political history that includes pushing for police reforms as far back as the 1970s.
 (Previous ranking: N/A)

-10. Tammy Duckworth: The Illinois senator, Iraq War veteran and double-amputee made her case as Biden’s running mate in a New York Times story Thursday: “I can push back against Trump in a way others can’t,” Duckworth said.
+10. Tammy Duckworth: The senator from Illinois, Iraq War veteran and double-amputee made her case as Biden’s running mate in a New York Times story Thursday: “I can push back against Trump in a way others can’t,” Duckworth said.
 She added: “I can say, ‘Listen, that American flag is the same flag that would drape my father’s coffin, my coffin, my husband’s coffin and my brother’s.’
 It has draped them for generations.
 No one respects that flag more than I have.
 But I will respect the right to protest it, too.”
 (Previous ranking: 9)

 9. Stacey Abrams: Nobody has been as bold in their lobbying for the job as the former Georgia gubernatorial candidate.
 But her name seems to have faded.
-Abrams even said a couple weeks ago that the Biden campaign had not reached out to her.
+Abrams even said a couple of weeks ago that the Biden campaign had not reached out to her.
 “I have said many times that if called, I will answer, but I have not received any calls,” she told Stephen Colbert.
 (Previous ranking: 8)

-8. Tammy Baldwin: The Wisconsin senator on Thursday became the latest contender to be upfront about her intentions.
-“If he were to ask me to be his running mate, I certainly would,” she told “The View.”
+8. Tammy Baldwin: The senator from Wisconsin on Thursday became the latest contender to be upfront about her intentions.
+“If he were to ask me to be his running mate, I certainly would,” she told ABC’s “The View.”
 In the same interview, she addressed whether Biden should pick a racially diverse candidate — which she isn’t, although she would be the first gay candidate on a major national ticket — and she suggested that other things could come into play.
 “If he chooses a woman of color, I think that there are such exceptional candidates that he’s interviewing and vetting,” she said.
 “But I have to respect that Joe Biden has his own process and his own things that he’s evaluating.”
 She added: “I’ve got to suspect he’s looking into the very strong relationship he had with President Obama when he served as vice president, and he’s certainly weighing all sorts of factors, and I have to respect that he has his own process.”
 (Previous ranking: 4)

-7. Michelle Lujan Grisham: The New Mexico governor may be the least-known — at least nationally — politician on this least.
+7. Michelle Lujan Grisham: The New Mexico governor may be the least-known — at least nationally — politician on this list.
 But she’s the only Latina, and she’s reportedly being vetted by the Biden campaign.
 It also bears noting that while Biden has done well in polls of black voters and leads Hillary Clinton’s 2016 performance pretty much across the board, perhaps the one key area in which he appears to lag her slightly is among Hispanic voters.
 (Previous ranking: 11)

 6. Gretchen Whitmer: The Michigan governor’s name has fallen down this list in recent weeks, but it remains true that if the aim is to target voters in the Midwest — and particularly in a key Midwestern state — there may be nobody better.
 The lack of diversity in this pick would be the most obvious drawback.
 (Previous ranking: 3)